How to Organize a Startup Team Structure

 - The Sales Department (sales representatives communicate with clients to close deals and sell the products or services);

-- The HR Department (recruitment and HR teams handle human resources tasks like employee seeking, screening, interviewing, onboarding, and consequent retention);
+- The HR Department (recruitment and HR teams handle human resources tasks like executive search process, screening, interviewing, onboarding, and consequent retention);

 - The Customer Support Department (a service team to address all incoming client concerns, complaints, and requests specializing in customer support for startups);